syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## Border color

-You can customize the border color of the segmented control using `SyncfusionSegmentedControlBorderBrush` key.
+The Segmented control border color can be customized using `SyncfusionSegmentedControlBorderBrush` key.

 {% tabs %}
 {% highlight xaml %}